Visas for the UK

 Are you based in the UK?

 Healthcare plans designed specifically for expatriates and local nationals living in the UK.

 Standard visitor visas in the UK

 Foreigners visiting the UK on holiday may need a visa depending on their nationality.
-Nationals of most non-EU countries will need a standard visitor visa, which is usually valid for six months.
+Nationals of most non-EEA countries will need a standard visitor visa, which is usually valid for six months.